salemmox1/Qemu-Vortax/README.md

 > When connected through RDP or NoMachine, open **Connect_VNC.sh** inside the desktop to view the QEMU display.

+> If you are asked for a password while logging into the system, the password will be `me2008` except for Kali the user and pass is `kali`
 ---

 ## ⚡ Performance Tips